Code of Conduct for Reserve Bank Staff

 • have a personal relationship with someone in your reporting line.

 You are required to recognise and properly manage situations which could, or could be seen to, involve a conflict between your interests and your duties to the Bank.
-If there is a reasonable basis to believe that such a conflict of interest and duty exists or could be perceived to exist, you must discuss the details of the interest with your Head of Department or relevant Governor.
-In the case of issues relating to personal relationships, you must discuss the details of the interest with the Head of Human Resources.
+If there is a reasonable basis to believe that such a conflict of interest and duty exists or could be perceived to exist, you must discuss the details of the interest with your Head of Department, relevant Governor or the Chief Operating Officer.
+In the case of issues relating to personal relationships, you must discuss the details of the interest with the Chief People Officer.

 If the conflict is a material personal interest that relates to the affairs of the Bank then, in addition to the above, you are required to disclose the details of the interest in accordance with the Disclosure of Material Personal Interests – Instructions.